 You might also want to read about Biliran province, one of Philippines' smallest provinces

 Hearing the term Austronesian, the first thing that came to my mind is Madagascar.
-Hearing the Ivantans speak though, I could strongly associate the sound and intonation to a combination of Ilokano and Kapampangan (both Filipino dialects).
+Hearing the Ivatans speak though, I could strongly associate the sound and intonation to a combination of Ilokano and Kapampangan (both Filipino dialects).
 Ivatan language is spoken only in Batanes unlike other Filipino dialects that are spoken regionally.
 Oh!
 And I suppose the letter V is their favorite letter among the alphabets.

 Ivatan is also how people from Batanes is called